S02 - Taurus

 This is the deepest Taurus theology.
 The divine is not abstract.
 It lives in a specific body.
 A specific bull.
 In a specific field.
 You can visit it.
 You can feed it.
 You can touch it.
 The sacred is tangible or it is not real.

-Every religion that has tried to make the divine purely spiritual, purely immaterial, purely beyond the reach of the senses - Taurus finds this incomprehensible.
+Every religion that has tried to make the divine purely spiritual, purely immaterial, purely beyond the reach of the senses.
+This is incomprehensible from here.
 Not heretical.
 Incomprehensible.
 The divine that cannot be touched is not divine.
 It is a concept.
 Concepts do not sustain life.
 The grass sustains life.
 The milk sustains life.
-The specific animal in the specific field that you can put your hand on - this is where the sacred lives.
+The specific animal in the specific field that you can put your hand on.
+This is where the sacred lives.

 The holy cow.